 I have several teachers to make gifts for (when you have 4 kids in elementary school, you get a new audience to make for every year!).
 I know that several of them enjoy coffee so I whipped up some of these mug cozies to go with a nice gift card and a simple mug.

 This project uses one of my favorite stitches, a sc, ch-1 combo that I find myself drawn to again and again.
 I paired it with a ribbed top and I’m really happy with how it turned out!

 This crochet mug cozy closes with a button and has a ribbed strap with buttonhole that you can customize as needed to cover the mug of your choice.
 At my house, we like these simple white mugs that are cute and inexpensive, too!
 (Sometimes you can pick these up at the Dollar Tree, if not, the ones at Bed, Bath & Beyond are less than $4.)

-If you are part of the Holiday Maker’s Challenge, you were able to download the pdf of this pattern for free this week!
+This was part of the 2019 Holiday Maker’s Challenge, where you were able to download the pdf of this pattern for free!
 If you still want to join this year, it will open up again in October, so be sure to get on the mailing list so you don’t miss it!

 What You’ll Need